ftsrg-bta/lab-ethereum/guide/guide.md

 #### Types

 Solidity is a strongly-typed language, i.e., the type of each variable must be explicitly specified.
-Solidity includes various _primitive types_, including:
+Solidity includes various [_primitive types_](https://solidity.readthedocs.io/en/v0.5.0/types.html#value-types), including:
 - Booleans (true/false).
 - Signed and unsigned integers of various bit-lengths: `int8`, `int16`, `int24`, ..., `int256` are signed and `uint8`, `uint16`, `uint24`, ..., `uint256` are unsigned integers with 8, 16, 24, ..., 256 bit-lengths.
 The default `int` and `uint` types correspond to `int256` and `uint256` respectively.
 - Addresses (`address`) are 160-bit integers corresponding to Ethereum addresses.

-Solidity also provides _reference types_, including:
+Solidity also provides [_reference types_](https://solidity.readthedocs.io/en/v0.5.0/types.html#reference-types), including:
 - Arrays (with fixed or dynamic size).
 - Structures (`struct`).
 - Mappings (`mapping(...=>...)`).

 These work in a similar way as in other programming languages.
 For more information on types, see [types section of the documentation](https://solidity.readthedocs.io/en/v0.5.0/types.html).

 #### Visibilities

-State variables can be `private`, `internal` or `public`, which are similar to other programming languages.
+State variable [visibility](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
 However, there are a few remarkable differences.
 - For public variables only a getter function is generated automatically.
 They cannot be directly written by other contracts or transactions.
 - Although private (and internal) variables cannot be accessed and modified by other contracts, transactions on the blockchain are public, so the information stored in such variables is still visible to anyone.
 Never store passwords or other secret information on the blockchain.

 ### Functions

-Functions in Solidity can read and manipulate the state variables and interact with other contracts and accounts.
+[Functions](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#functions) in Solidity can read and manipulate the state variables and interact with other contracts and accounts.
 Functions can have parameters (e.g., `withdraw` in the example has one parameter) and can return values (e.g., `getBalance` returns one).
 The SimpleBank example specifies three functions.
 - The `deposit` function is `public` (can be called by anyone) and `payable`, which means that it can receive Ether as part of the call.